GudiDheeraj/personalfwebpage/README.md

     <script src="assets/js/main.js"></script>
 </body>
 </html>
+CSS
+The styles.css file contains the styles for the web page.
+Here is an overview of some key parts:

+Variables
+Define color variables for easy customization:

+##css
 :root {
     --body-color: #000; /* Black background */
     --text-color-primary: #fff; /* White for primary text */